 The Family Center is a resource designed to support organizations and programs that work with families of children and youth with disabilities.
 We offer a range of information and services on the subject of assistive technologies.
 Whether you're an organization, a parent, an educator, or an interested friend, we hope you'll find information that supports you in your efforts to bring the highest quality education to children with disabilities.

-The HEATH Resource Center is the national clearinghouse on post secondary education for individuals with disabilities.
-Support from the U.S. Department of Education enables the clearinghouse to serve as an information exchange about educational support services, policies, procedures, adaptations, and opportunities at American campuses, vocational-technical schools, and other post secondary training entities.
-HEATH participates in national conferences, training sessions, and workshops; develops training modules; publishes resource papers, fact sheets, directories, and web site information; and fosters a network of professionals in the arena of disability issues.
+The HEATH Resource Center is the national clearinghouse on post-secondary education for individuals with disabilities.
+Support from the U.S. Department of Education enables the clearinghouse to serve as an information exchange about educational support services, policies, procedures, adaptations, and opportunities at American campuses, vocational-technical schools, and other postsecondary training entities.
+HEATH participates in national conferences, training sessions, and workshops; develops training modules; publishes resource papers, fact sheets, directories, and website information; and fosters a network of professionals in the arena of disability issues.

 The U.S. Department of Health and Human Services has created a national campaign to link the nation's 10 million uninsured children (from birth to 18 years) to free and low-cost health insurance.
-InsureKidsNow puts families in direct contact with their own state's children's health insurance program through the web site, the toll-free hotline 1-877-KIDS-NOW, and other outreach.
+InsureKidsNow puts families in direct contact with their own state's children's health insurance program through the website, the toll-free hotline 1-877-KIDS-NOW, and other outreach.

 The Internet Special Education Resources Directory (ISER) is a nationwide directory of professionals, organizations, and schools that serve the learning disabilities and special education communities.
 It helps parents and caregivers find local special education professionals to help with learning disabilities and attention deficit disorder assessment, therapy, advocacy, critical teen issues, and other special needs.
-It also offer a directory of professional resources and special needs software and assistive technology.
+It also offers a directory of professional resources and special needs software and assistive technology.

 Kids on Wheels is a community of kids who use wheelchairs.
 It's a place to meet other kids, tell your story, ask questions, give advice and learn about new things (or just better ways to do old things!).
 The adult section of Kids on Wheels is a community of parents of kids who use wheelchairs.
 It's a place to meet other parents, ask questions, give advice and find resources.
 Teachers and rehab professionals are also encouraged to join.